Grade 1 Homeroom Teacher

 - Ability to receive feedback

-Buckingham Browne & Nichols School does not discriminate on the basis of race, color, religion, creed, age, gender, national origin or ancestry, veteran status, sexual orientation, or any non-job related physical or mental disability.
-We welcome candidateswho will increase our diversity; we encourage candidates of color and all diverse candidates to apply.
+Buckingham Browne & Nichols School does not discriminate on the basis of race, color, religion, creed, age, gender identity, national origin or ancestry, veteran status, sexual orientation, genetic information, or any non-job related physical or mental disability.
+We welcome candidates who will increase our diversity; we encourage candidates of color and all diverse candidates to apply.